-As a lover of Coronation Chicken, though, over the years I’ve made and eaten many variations, so below are some Coronation Chicken sandwich filler recipes for you to try.
+As a lover of Coronation Chicken, though, over the years I’ve made and eaten many variations of the basic recipe, so below are some Coronation Chicken sandwich filler recipes for you to try.
 As the basic recipe’s so simple, you can just look through these and perhaps invent your own variation!
 Now, let’s get moving on to how to make coronation chicken:

 Coronation Chicken Sandwich Filler Recipe 1: